TheNeikos/hemera.systems/content/index.md

 # Welcome

 Heya!
 I'm Hemera the Computer Cat.
-I'm writing here to remember stuff I've learned as well as I've found interesting.
+I'm writing here to remember stuff I've learned as well as things I've found interesting.

 It's a mix of a blog, public TODO list as well as a knowledge base.